Roasted Cornish Game Hens

 - 1 small lemon, cut into 4 pieces

 - Fresh whole sage leaves, or dried rubbed sage

 - 1/2 cup white wine

 Preheat oven to 400° F. Use your fingers to gently loosen the skin of the birds from the meat.
 Place a whole sage leaf under the skin on each breast half (or rub in the dried sage).
 Stuff each hen with 2 cloves of garlic, 2 lemon pieces and a little more sage.
 Rub olive oil all over the skin.
 Season with salt and pepper.
-Place in a small, shallow roasting pan and roast, basting occasionally, about 50 minutes, or until the juices run clear from the thigh.
+Place in a small, shallow roasting pan and roast, basting occasionally, about 50 minutes or until an instant-read thermometer inserted into the thickest part of the thigh registers 170° and the juices run clear.
 Remove from pan and let rest for 10 minutes.